Veer2906/undercloud/README.md

 6. The seller's bond stays locked until the date the fact should have gone public.

-First thing I've ever put on a chain.
-Getting testnet ETH took longer than deploying the contract, which is how I learned what token maxing really means.
+First thing I've ever put on a chain, took a bit but was fun + learnt what token maxxxing really meant.

 License: Apache-2.0